Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 ## Installation

 ### Prerequisites
+You need the following software to run DCSServerBot:

+#### a) Python
-You need to have [Python](https://www.python.org/downloads/) 3.9 or higher and [PostgreSQL](https://www.postgresql.org/download/) installed.
-Please make sure that you tick
-"Add python.exe to PATH" during your Python installation.<br>
+You need to have [Python](https://www.python.org/downloads/) 3.9 or higher and installed.
+Please make sure that you tick "Add python.exe to PATH" during your Python installation.<br>
 > [!NOTE]
 > Keep in mind, that Python 3.13 is still very new and can have bugs.
 I would recommend using the latest Python 3.12 for
 > now.

+#### b) PostgreSQL
+DCSServerBot needs a database to store information in.
+I decided to use [PostgreSQL](https://www.postgresql.org/download/), as it has a great performance and stability and allows secure remote access, which is needed for [Multi-Node](./MULTINODE.md) installations.
+> [!NOTE]
+> If you install PostgreSQL on Linux, please make sure that you install the postgresXX-contrib package also.

+> [!IMPORTANT]
+> If using PostgreSQL remotely over unsecured networks, it is recommended to have SSL enabled.

+#### c) Git (optional)
 If you want to use instant autoupdate from the master branch, you have to install [Git for Windows](https://git-scm.com/download/win) and make sure the ```git```-command is in your PATH.